 Resources for Faculty

-The Title III Office offers resources to assist faculty in implementing Community-Based Learning courses.
-Please contact Sara Mehta, Community-Based Learning coordinator, at firstname.lastname@example.org for more information or to discuss additional topics related to Community-Based Learning that are not included on this site.
+The CBL Office offers resources to assist faculty in implementing Community-Based Learning courses.
+Please contact Denise DuVernay, Community-Based Learning Coordinator, at firstname.lastname@example.org, for more information or to discuss additional topics related to Community-Based Learning.

-This document outlines the General Education Program's Community-Based Learning Curriculum Guidelines.
-To propose your course as a CBL course that meets the upcoming General Education CBL requirement (scheduled to be implemented for incoming students in fall 2013), please submit this proposal form to the General Education Program.
-View the Guidelines and Proposal Form.
+To propose your course as a CBL course that meets the General Education CBL requirement, please submit this proposal form to the General Education Program.
+View the Proposal Form (PDF).

 Course Design Worksheet